-Benjamin Whitear of Fairfield, Connecticut
+Benjamin Whitear of Fairfield, Connecticut.
+A tall case clock.

 An early cherry case tall clock made by Benjamin Whitear of Fairfield, Connecticut.

 This traditionally shaped example exhibits a typical form for the region and era in which it was made.
 The case stands on a some what simple cut out bracket base.
 The waist door is large and fills the waist section.
 The tombstone shaped waist door features a circular cut out.
 This is fitted with glass and allows one to view the large brass pendulum bob.
 (The bob is not shown in the pictures.).
 The bonnet features a flat top that is formed with a large cornice molding.
 This molding features multiple steps.
 The bonnet door is an arched form and is fitted with glass.
 The door is flanked by turned bonnet columns.
 These columns incorporate turned wooden capitals at each end and are slightly tapered through the middle section.
 The dial is brass and incorporates applied chapter rings and spandrels.
 The time ring, name boss and subsidiary seconds dial have been treated with a silver wash.
 The name boss is inscribed “B. Whitear, Fairfield, Fecit."
 The movement is constructed in brass and designed to run eight days on a full wind.
 It will also strike each hour on a bell which is mounted above the movement.